SimonHanischSAG/WxResilience/README.md

 <h1>WxResilience</h1>
 webMethods IntegrationServer package for implementing resilient and robust services.

+WxResilience is hereby the "productive" package on which you may create a package dependency.
+WxResilience_Test contains both tests and examples how to work with WxResilience.

 It is designed for usage together with the official packages WxConfig (or the free alternative https://github.com/SimonHanischSAG/WxConfigLight) and optionally together with the official packages WxLog or WxLog2.

 <b>MANY THANKS TO LIDL AND SCHWARZ IT, who kindly allowed to provide the template for this package and make it public.</b>